-It’s best to pay the labor fee to have a professional perform the installation than to break something in the process.
+It’s better to pay the labor fee to have a professional perform the installation than to break something in the process.
 Even stripping a bolt can lead to a world of trouble.

 Is Replacing An Oil Pan Easy?

-Replacing the oil pan is fairly simple and straightforward in most car models and can be done with some basic mechanic skills, with the help of a repair manual.
+Replacing the oil pan is fairly simple and straightforward in most car models, and can be done with some basic mechanic skills and with the help of a repair manual.
 However, in some car models, you have to lift the engine to remove the oil pan, and in that case it is much more difficult.

 Can you drive a car with an oil pan leak?